acaly/ScriptBlazor/README.md

 This library compiles a code-mixed HTML file into a script that generates a function for the `BuildRenderTree` method of the `ComponentBase` class (the base class of all razor components).

-There is some basic abstraction in this library that theoretically allows one to make write razor components in any programming language.
+There is some basic abstraction in this library that theoretically allows one, given a proper implementation, to write razor components in any programming language.
 However, being an extremely simple, fast, and safe language, Lua is definitely the best option.

 It depends on [MoonSharp](https://github.com/moonsharp-devs/moonsharp/) to run Lua on top of C# (even in wasm environment).